ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 ~~~~
 {:passwordflow #passport_diag title="RATS Passport Flow"}

 This flow is named in this way because of the resemblance of how Nations issue Passports to their citizens.
 The nature of the Evidence that an individual needs to provide to it's local authority is specific to the country involved.
-The citizen retains control of the resulting document and presents it to other entities when it
-needs to assert a citizenship or identity claim.
+The citizen retains control of the resulting document and presents it to other entities when it needs to assert a citizenship or identity claim.

 ## Background Check {#background}

-In the Background Check Model protocol flow the Attester provides it's Evidence to the Relying Party.
+In the Background-Check Interaction Model the Attester provides it's Evidence to the Relying Party.
 The Relying Party sends this evidence to a Verifier of its choice.
-The Verifier will evaluate the Evidence and then sign a Claim.
-This Claim is returned to the Relying Party, which processes it directly.
+The Verifier will evaluate the Evidence and then sign an Attestation Result.
+This Attestation Result is returned to the Relying Party, which processes it directly.

 {:passportflow: artwork-align="center"}
 ~~~~ BACKGROUND